Lab 8: Geospatial visualizations

 These are “brute force” in the sense that they work regardless of what the expensive operation or the user action is, but they can adversely affect the user experience, since they make the UI update less frequently.
 However, depending on the case, there are often ways to optimize the operation itself (e.g. by caching repetitive work), without any negative impact on the user experience.

 In this case, we can make the filtering a lot less expensive by presorting the trips into 1440 “buckets”, one for each minute of the day.
-Then, instead of going over 260 K trips every time the slider moves, we only need to go over the trips in the 120 buckets corresponding to the selected time.
+Then, instead of going over 260k trips every time the slider moves, we only need to go over the trips in the 120 buckets corresponding to the selected time.

 We start by defining two top-level variables to hold the departure and arrival “buckets”, which will be arrays with 1440 elements initially filled with empty arrays:

-let departuresByMinute = Array.from({length: 1440}, () => []);
+const departuresByMinute = Array.from({length: 1440}, () => []);

-let arrivalsByMinute = Array.from({length: 1440}, () => []);
+const arrivalsByMinute = Array.from({length: 1440}, () => []);

 let startedMinutes = minutesSinceMidnight(trip.started_at);